 Common Organ Functions

 Frogs and humans share the same basic organs.
-Both have lungs, kidneys, a stomach, a heart, a brain, a liver, a spleen, a small intestine and a large intestine, a pancreas, a gall bladder, a urinary bladder, a ureter, a cloaca.
+Both have lungs, kidneys, a stomach, a heart, a brain, a liver, a spleen, a small intestine and a large intestine, a pancreas, a gall bladder, a urinary bladder and a ureter.
 Males and females of each species have testes and ovaries respectively.
 On the whole, their organ structure is similar, but frogs have considerably less complex anatomies.
 They do not have ribs or a diaphragm.

 Frogs and humans have similar systems, including nervous, circulatory, digestive and respiratory.
 Both are classified as vertebrates, with a spine and nerves that spread across the body.
-Both frogs and humans have very developed senses of hearing, which is managed by the nervous system.
-However, frogs can only detect high-pitched sounds with their ears; low-pitched sounds are detected through the skin.
-Both frogs and humans also have developed senses of sight and smell.
+Both frogs and humans have very developed senses of hearing, managed by the nervous system.
+However, frogs can only detect high-pitched sounds with their ears; they detect low-pitched sounds through their skin.
+Both frogs and humans also have well-developed senses of sight and smell.

-Both species also have a circulatory system, which operates as the heart pumps blood throughout the body.
-However, frog hearts are only three-chambered, with two atria and one ventricle compared to the human's two atria and two ventricles.
+Both creatures possess a circulatory system, which operates as the heart pumps blood throughout the body.
+However, frogs have a three-chambered heart, with two atria and one ventricle compared to the human's two atria and two ventricles.
 Additionally, frogs and humans have similar digestive and respiratory systems.
-Although frogs inhale and exhale through the mouth only (while humans inhale and exhale through the mouth and nose), the internal organs involved in the respiratory process function much the same way.
+Although frogs, as adults, inhale and exhale through the mouth only (while humans inhale and exhale through the mouth and nose), the internal organs involved in the respiratory process function in much the same way.